 While every nanny and au pair job is different, there are a few core activities that go into being a nanny:

 Most nannies will be charged with cooking meals for the children in their care.
-This may sounds like a simple task, but not every child eats the same thing, and some are simply not content with hot dogs and macaroni and cheese (even though most are!).
-There are many things that go into preparing meals for children, like allergies, finicky eating habits and behavior issues.
+This may sound like a simple task, but not every child eats the same thing, and some are simply not content with hot dogs and macaroni and cheese (even though most are!).
+There are many things that go into preparing meals for children, like allergies, finicky eating habits, and behavior issues.